Adelaide College of Divinity: History

 The ACD started as an ecumenical consortium of the theological colleges of the Anglican (St Barnabas College), Baptist (Burleigh College), Roman Catholic (the St Francis Xavier Seminary, now the Catholic Theological College) and Uniting (Parkin-Wesley College, from December 2008 known as Uniting College for Leadership and Theology) Churches in 1979, with the Bible College of South Australia in 1980, in Adelaide, South Australia.

 In late September 1997, the then three constituent colleges in Adelaide moved to a campus at Brooklyn Park, South Australia which had been vacated by the Salesian College.
 Teaching began on 7 October and the ACD campus was officially opened on Sunday, 9 November by the Governor of South Australia, Sir Eric Neal.

 Nungalinya College was associated with the ACD at one time.
 Nungalinya College is ecumenical with a focus on theological education and training for ministry for Aboriginal and Torres Strait Islander people.
 It is located in Darwin, Northern Territory.

 In 2003, the Uniting Church moved its distance education focused Coolamon College from Brisbane to Adelaide where it joined the ACD In Brisbane it had been a member of the Brisbane College of Theology and also offered Sydney College of Divinity courses.

-In 2009 the Anglican synod voted in favour of withdrawing St Barnabas' College from the ACD and affiliating with the School of Theology of Charles Sturt University.
+In 2009 the Anglican Diocese of Adelaide's synod voted in favour of withdrawing St Barnabas' College from the ACD and affiliating with the Charles Sturt University School of Theology via St Mark's National Theological Centre in Canberra.
 In 2010, the Catholic theological college withdrew from the consortium to become part of the new Adelaide Theological Centre.

-Uniting College for Leadership and Theology has been joined by Trinity College Queensland.
-Trinity was initially a member of the Brisbane College of Theology that was wound up in 2009, and then offered Australian Catholic University qualifications before joining the ACD.
+The Uniting Church in Australia's Trinity College Queensland, previously a member of the Brisbane College of Theology, initially offered Australian Catholic University qualifications, before joining the ACD.
+This arrangement ceased at the end of 2019, when Trinity joined the Australian College of Theology.

+The Uniting College for Leadership and Theology, the last remaining collegiate of the Adelaide College of Divinity, joined the University of Divinity at the beginning of 2023.
+This resulted in the formal closure of the Adelaide College of Divinity.